kksharma1618/svncherrypicker/README.md

 ``` bash
 svncp populate
 ```
 It could take a while if there are a lot of unmerged commits between source and destination.
+Since populate command caches data about revision details, subsequent runs will be faster.

 **I will then use filter command to find revisions**